tihynihy/weather-api/README.md

 2. **Login**:

-   When prompted, enter your username and password as per the instructions.
+   When prompted, enter your username and password.
+The login data is stored in the `local_db.json` file.
+If you need to create or modify user credentials, update the `local_db.json` file accordingly.

 3. **Enter city and date**: